-Due to the complex nature of pain in the head and face, the initial examination and consultation visit at Columbia Regional Center for TMJ and Orofacial Pain usually takes 1.5-2 hours.
+Due to the complex nature of pain in the head and face, the initial examination and consultation visit at Columbia Center for Sleep Apnea and TMJ usually takes 1.5-2 hours.
 Since orofacial pain has multiple contributing factors, it is vital that we have your complete information available at your initial appointment.
 This includes things like health history, medication, and previous treatments.
 We have provided a link to the information that will allow us to better respect your time and ours at your first appointment.
 Download here.

 This time with Dr. Bloxham is necessary to accurately diagnose your pain and/or dysfunction concerns and develop the most appropriate course of treatment.

 - Dr. Bloxham will gather the necessary information to make an accurate, informed diagnosis of your concern.

 - He is then able to provide you information as to the nature and cause of your pain and/or dysfunction concern, and

 - develop the most appropriate treatment strategies specific to your situation.

 - Begin treatment!
 The sooner treatment is started, the sooner you can feel better!